 Yet according to media reports overseas, my life here in Australia is anything but normal and police are arresting people in the streets!

-One WordPress blogger wrote things were, “so crap down under.”
+One WordPress blogger wrote that “things were so crap down under.”

 As she lived outside Australia, I was surprised at her comment.
 So I asked her in what way was it crap, as life in Australia seemed pretty normal to me?
 This is her response: